All-staff emails are a blessing and a curse.

 Reaching employees with targeted emails based on their job function or department will enable you to send relevant information to large groups of similar employees, and be more responsive to any issue that affects specific teams or departments.

-4. Employee lists targeted at specific business divisions or units
+5. Employee email lists targeted at specific business divisions or units

 Similar to segmenting employees based on their job title or department, targeting communications to larger business units, divisions or specialized groups, allows you to cut out information from your all-staff communications that are only really important to these specific groups.